sfraser-dev/web-portfolio-memory-game/README.md

-Simon memory game using html, css and JS
+The Simon Memory Game using HTML, CSS and JS.